sofiacasalini/airbnb-paris-app/README.md

 The app allows users to:

 - Visualize the **average price per neighborhood** on a map with a color gradient.
-- Explore **monthly price trends** with line charts.
-- Predict the **price of a listing** based on number of bedrooms and neighborhood, using a trained machine learning pipeline.
+- Predict the **price of a listing** based on number of bedrooms and neighborhood, using a trained pipeline.

 ---